mead-ml/mead-baseline/README.md

 # MEAD Baseline

 MEAD Baseline is a library for reproducible deep learning research and fast model development for NLP.
-The library provides easily extensible abstractions and implementations for data loading, model development, training and export of deep learning architectures.
-It also provides implementations for high-performance, deep learning models for various NLP tasks, against which newly developed models can be compared.
+It provides easily extensible abstractions and implementations for data loading, model development, training and export to production.

+It also provides implementations of high-performance deep learning models for various NLP tasks, against which newly developed models can be compared.
 Deep learning experiments are hard to reproduce, MEAD provides functionalities to track them.
 The goal is to allow a researcher to focus on model development, delegating the repetitive tasks to the library.